saheerb/ci-test/docs/index.md

 ### Troubleshooting

-We found that the sd card containing the boot image easily got corrupted and that would take the board offline until manual intervention is achieved.
+We found that the SD card containing the boot image easily got corrupted and that would take the board offline until manual intervention is made.

 This is mitigated with use of the SDMux and there have been few known issues since.